cgescoto/Lab05-Project1/README.md

 # HINT:
 For all the four implementations, you need to consider at least three cases:

 1. empty input
 2. odd number of inputs
 3. even number of inputs

 Start with very small test cases.

-You can reuse the your former code (e.g. *read_array*) from your previous lab, but reusing other students' code is not allowed.
+You can reuse the your former code (e.g. *read_array*) from your previous labs, but reusing other students' code is not allowed.

 # Bonus Points
-If all your code can output the correct answers and without memory error, you will get 100.
+If all your code can output the correct answers and without memory error, you will get 100 points.
 Even better, if your all your four implementations are with time complexity O(n), you can get extra 20 points.